 In many sales organizations, the sales team is younger than the management team which is often younger than the senior leadership team.
 This commonality is far from being universal but, in general, this is what is commonly found in many sales teams.

-Many feel that a young sales professional earns promotions, climb up the corporate ladder, and eventually retires from the industry while enjoying a management or senior leadership role.
+Many feel that a young sales professional earns promotions, climb up the corporate ladder, and eventually retires from the industry while enjoying management or senior leadership role.
 If a sales rep doesn't make that climb but instead stays in a direct sales position, either the rep is viewed as not having the necessary skills to advance, is too lazy to be offered a promotion, or is not interested in advancement.

 These are the commonly held beliefs when it comes to mature sales professionals, and while these beliefs have their merit and can be correct in many instances, they are far from being absolute.

 Passion and Skill Know No Age

 The truth is that the age of a sales professional is far less important than passion and skill in order to be successful.
 Some may argue that with advanced age comes a lowered energy level, but most reps who display energy in their jobs are either hardwired to be energetic or are driven by their passion for their job.

-There are energetic sales reps in every bullpen across the world that are mature, and there are those who display very little energy that are just starting their work careers.
+There are energetic sales reps in every bullpen across the world that is mature, and there are those who display very little energy that is just starting their work careers.
 Sure, with age comes a natural lessening of bodily energy, but unless a sales rep is in a very physically demanding industry, it is passion and skill that create the energy needed for success, not youth.